NetworkCurator/NetworkCurator.github.io/user/permissions.md

 ## Managing permissions

-Permission levels can be set individually for each network and for each user through the 'Permissions' page available through a tab in the navigation bar.
+Permission levels can be set for each network and for each user through the 'Permissions' page.
+This page is available through a tab in the navigation bar.
 The tab is only visible to the `admin` user and to users with curation permissions.

 On the permissions page, a form at the bottom provides a means to grant 'View' access to individual users.
 Once this permissions are granted to the user, a widget for that user should appear on the page.